continuous-dems/workshop-coastal-coupling-2026/02-schedule.md

 Compare the Newport DEM with independent ICESat-2 observations and interpret the validation results in the context of their spatial coverage.

 **3:45–3:55 p.m. — Same recipe, new region**
-Move to Sarasota, Florida, find a locally appropriate Digital Coast lidar dataset, adapt the Newport recipe, and launch a second DEM build.
+Move to Sarasota, Florida, find local topobathymetric lidar in NOAA Digital Coast DAV, adapt the Newport recipe, and launch a second DEM build.

 **3:55–4:00 p.m. — Wrap-up and questions**
 Review the reusable workflow and discuss how participants can apply it to their own coastal study areas.